 If you’re not keen on letting someone else do the work for you, try to break up your time spent studying and working into bigger chunks.
 Instead of studying a few hours each day leading up until the weekend, study for several days, all day, and use your extra time gained to travel on your free days.

-4. Use Your Free Time the Best You Can
+4. Studying while traveling needs to Use Your Free Time the Best You Can

 Free time is a precious commodity and you can never have enough of it…but don’t think that just because you seem to have no free time whatsoever that that’s really the case.
 Most of us have some sort of free time, that we’re just not viewing as such.